A plea to come together: collaboration between specialists from healthcare and medicine is the key to delivering the best possible care.

 - Interprofessional training ward Zurich

-Find out more about the Interprofessional training ward Zurich
+Find out more about the Interprofessional clinical training ward Zurich

 - Joint learning modules for medical and nursing personnel